Portuguese India: João da Nova

 The third Portuguese expedition to reach India sailed under the command of João da Nova and was composed of four ships, tasked mainly with acquiring spices and returning to Europe.
-While en route the fleet discovered the islands of Ascension and Saint Helena in the South Atlantic, and despite having been planned as a purely commercial expedition, the fleet clashed with vessels of the Zamorin of Calicut off the Malabar Coast in what was the first significant naval battle of the Portuguese India.
+While en route, the fleet discovered the islands of Ascension and Saint Helena in the South Atlantic.
+Despite the voyage having been planned as a purely commercial expedition, the fleet clashed with vessels belonging to the Zamorin off the shore of Calicut in the First Battle of Cannanore, the first significant naval battle of Portuguese India.

-The fleet may also have called at Ceylon.
+In 1502, Portuguese traders, not known to be associated with da Nova, built a trading post in Pulicat, its location at the mouth of a lagoon making it an advantageous natural harbour.

 Vasco da Gama

-Vasco da Gama sailed to India for a second time with 15 ships and 800 men, arriving at Calicut on 30 October 1502.
-Gama this time made a call to expel all Muslims from Calicut which was turned down.
-The ruler showed willingness to sign a treaty but Gama bombarded the city and captured several rice vessels after he was informed that the Zamorin was messaging neighboring rulers to join him in resisting the Portuguese at the same time.
+Vasco da Gama sailed to India for the second time with 15 ships and 800 men, arriving at Calicut on 30 October 1502.
+On this occasion, Gama made a call to expel all Muslims from Calicut, which was rejected.
+The ruler showed willingness to sign a treaty, but Gama bombarded the city and captured several rice vessels after he was informed that the Zamorin was messaging neighbouring rulers to join him in resisting the Portuguese.

-While in India Gama also attacked Onor, reduced Baticala to tributary status, established a trade treaty and trading post at Cananore, and clashed with a fleet belonging to the Zamorin.
+While in India, Gama also attacked and plundered Honnavar, threatened Bhatkal into agreeing to become a tributary state, established a trade treaty and trading post at Cananore, and clashed with a fleet belonging to the Zamorin at the Battle of Calicut of 1503.
 He returned to Portugal in September 1503.

 Afonso de Albuquerque

-The expedition of 1503 was the first time Afonso de Albuquerque sailed to India, as its commander.
-Its activities were limited to erecting a fort on the territory of the allied kingdom of Cochin, signing a peace with Zamorin that would prove brief, and opening a new trading post on Kollam.
+The expedition of 1503 was the first time its commander Afonso de Albuquerque sailed to India.
+Its activities were limited to erecting a fort on the territory of the allied kingdom of Cochin, signing a peace with the Zamorin which would be broken within the year, and opening a new trading post at Kollam.

 Lopo Soares de Albergaria

-The sixth Portuguese expedition to sail to India was commanded by Lopo Soares de Albergaria, who bombarded Calicut, relieved Duarte Pacheco Pereira and the Portuguese garrison at Cochin defending the territory from a large attack by the Zamorin, sacked Cranganore, struck an allegiance with the king of Tanur which removed him from the suzerainty of the Zamorin, and finally captured a large Egyptian trade fleet at Pandarane.
+The sixth Portuguese expedition to India was commanded by Lopo Soares de Albergaria, who bombarded Calicut, relieved Duarte Pacheco Pereira and the Portuguese garrison at Cochin defending the territory from a large attack by the Zamorin at the Battle of Cochin, sacked Cranganore, struck an allegiance with the king of Tanur which removed him from the suzerainty of the Zamorin, and finally captured a large Egyptian trade fleet at the Battle of Pandarane.